nsdesai/dynamic_clamp/README.md

 This site (github.com) houses the associated software (Arduino, Processing, Matlab).

-Please direct any questions or comments to Niraj S. Desai at desai@utexas.edu.
+Please direct any questions or comments to Niraj S. Desai at niraj.desai3@nih.gov.